JhOe1/Cyber-security-30-days-project/README.md

 ## Contact Information

-If you're interested in learning more about my work or discussing potential opportunities, feel free to reach out to me via [LinkedIn](your-linkedin-url) or [email](your-email-url).
+If you're interested in learning more about my work or discussing potential opportunities, feel free to reach out to me via [LinkedIn](https://linkedin.com/in/joseph-igah)

 ---